Public Office Years

-I graduated from Gonzaga University Law School in 1976, took the Washington State Bar Exam in the fall of 1976, and, pending bar exam results, worked as a legal intern in the Skagit County Prosecuting Attorney Pat McMullen’s office.
-I tried cases representing the State in both District Court and Juvenile Court.
+I graduated from Gonzaga University Law School in 1976, took the Washington State Bar Exam in the fall of that year, and, pending the results of the bar exam, worked as a legal intern for Pat McMullen, the Skagit County Prosecuting Attorney.
+I tried cases representing the State in both the District Court and the Juvenile Court.
 After passing the bar exam, I was sworn in as a member of the Washington State Bar Association in January 1977.

 An article in the January 6, 1977, Courier-Times about my appointment as deputy prosecuting attorney quotes me as saying I respected District 3 Judge Hugh Ridgway because “He’s a country lawyer.
 He knows the law.
 He’s competent.”
 Here I was, just a couple of months out of law school, endorsing a veteran judge.
 Get a grip on yourself, Tom

-One of the things I did not anticipate when I accepted an appointment as the Prosecuting Attorney was that I would also become the County Coroner.
+One thing I did not anticipate when I accepted the appointment as PA was that I would also become the County Coroner.
 This montage of articles includes a photo of me at the scene of a plane crash at Roche Harbor on San Juan Island that claimed the lives of four people.

 December 1979, in Superior Court after a hearing on the proposed nuclear plant advisory ballot.
 At the counsel table are Pat McMullen, Tom Moser, Bill Nielsen, and Paul Luvera.
 In the background is Skagit County Commissioner Bud Norris.